CentralLaserFacility/epac-flatbuffer-formats/README.md

 ### ADAr

-The ADAr schema is intended for image data from AreaDetector via [ADPluginKafka][ADPluginKafka].
+The ADAr schema is intended for image data from AreaDetector via [ADPluginKafka].
 While direct serialisation is possible, ADPluginKafka is the currently preferred usage.

 #### Usage (Python)